Asphalt Parking Lot Sealcoating

 When To Sealcoat A Parking Lot

-If you’re on a regular schedule, you should only sealcoat your parking lot once every two years– unless the sealcoat is visibly no longer present.
+Asphalt paving companies in Cleveland will say you should only sealcoat your parking lot once every two years– unless the sealcoat is visibly no longer present.
 Overdoing your sealcoating will cause the surface layer of your parking lot to crack more quickly.

 Imagine painting a piece of cardboard, and then giving it a slight bend- the presence of too many layers make it more difficult for all the paint to adhere, thus creating more cracks under pressure.
 Parking lots that get little use or sit in well-shaded areas can go as long as four or five years before applying a new sealcoat.